bihealth/reev/docs/acmg_seqvars_rules.rst

 Calibration
 -----------

-We currently do not have our calibration yet.
+We currently do not have our own calibration yet.

 --------------------
 Transcript Selection